nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/Analytics Report.md

 - **Tableau** – interactive dashboarding

 ## Approach
-- Cleaned & transformed synthetic churn dataset; handled missing values, changed data types, encoded categorical features, and transformed skewed distributions.
+- Cleaned and transformed synthetic churn dataset: handled missing values, changed data types, encoded categorical features, and transformed skewed distributions.
 - The data used for the analytics notebook was a previously cleaned copy.
 The code for data cleaning is in the Churn Prediction Model Jupyter Notebook file.
 - Used Matplotlib and Seaborn to generate visualizations that show churn patterns and customer distributions.
-- Interpreted the visualizations, documenting actionable insights and recommendations.
+- Interpreted the visualizations, documenting and delivering actionable insights and recommendations.
 - Built a Tableau dashboard to visualize churn by tenure, contract type, and other features.

 # Links